-What is Recurring Deposit Account?
+What is a Recurring Deposit Account?

 Recurring deposits can be opened in banks and post offices.
-In fact, this is a very good investment option for people with fixed income or salaried persons as it helps them build a safe financial provision for themselves without involving any market risk.
+In fact, this is a very good investment option for people with fixed incomes or salaried persons as it helps them build a safe financial provision for themselves without involving any market risk.
 The best part is, almost anyone with basic KYC documents can open it without much restriction.

-Benefits of Recurring deposit
+Benefits of Recurring Deposit

 No Risk Involved: Recurring deposit is one of the safest ways of investing money.
 These are not influenced by the market turbulences, so the maturity amount doesn’t involve any market risk.
 The account holders get the entire investment amount along with the interest at maturity.